 These changes are to prepare its gaming platform for the arrival of Android L as well as Android TV later this year.

 “With Google I/O 14 here, we see Android and Google Play as a huge opportunity for game developers: 3 in 4 Android users are playing games and with over one billion active Android users around the world, games are reaching and delighting almost everyone,” said Greg Hartwell, Product Manager of Google Play Games.
-“At Google, we see a great feature where mobile and cloud services bring games to all the screens in your life and connect you with others.”

 The Play Games app now offers you a Game Profile where you can earn gamer points and vanity titles by unlocking in-game achievements, which then can be compared with your friends.